 The word “legalism” is liberally used by the horde of angry commenters.
 Zack Carter has been accused of being patriarchal, of course, of engaging in social repression, as well as a litany of pejoratives that I don’t want to print.
 Apparently, people take their freedom to text members of the opposite sex very seriously.
 Woe on anyone who dares meddle, even if that meddling is nothing more than an opinion piece with a recommendation based on true Biblical principles.
 People are aware that they are under no obligation to obey online writers, right?

 The thing is, you do not necessarily have to agree with Zack Carter’s conclusion to appreciate and agree with the above quote.
-Later in this article, I’m going explain where I stand regarding Carter’s conclusion, but in the meantime, I want to interact with that quote, which is the meat of the article’s argument.
+Later in this article, I’m going explain where I stand regarding Carter’s conclusion, but in the meantime, I want to interact with the quote from his article I included in my opening paragraph.
+That quote is the meat of the article’s argument.
 And what rich, true, and God-honoring meat it is.

 With his article, Zack Carter is rightfully acknowledging that most of us are prone to lust, and that when left unchecked, lust quickly and easily flames into a sinful fire ravaging holiness.
 Anyone who denies that is most likely lying because he or she doesn’t want to submit his or her sexuality to the sovereign holiness of God.
 Anyone, meaning Zack Carter in this instance, that challenges their desire for sinful autonomy regarding their sexuality is branded a pariah and an intolerant voice of legalism that needs to be shouted down with insults instead of engaging the actual arguments.
 Welcome to “dialogue” in the digital age.